 Barton College employs a Honeywell Fire Alarm System, model NO: FS-90 Plus, in each of the five campus residence halls.
 The system transmission is digital.
-This system is monitored 24 hours per day, 365 days a year by the Campus Police Office.
+This system is monitored 24 hours per day, 365 days a year the Facilities Services Office.
 The system employs a combination of manual pull stations, ion detectors, heat detectors, photo detectors, as well as water-flow switches.
 In case of an alarm, the Wilson Fire Department responds automatically.